Home Drinking Water Filters & Purifiers

 Note: I am focusing on filter types here, not advocating the brand that shows.
 The two descriptions below are customized to inform you about the type of filter and how it works.
 The prices showing up give you an overall idea of how much each type costs, and their photos show you the difference in types better than I can describe.
 Always include cost of replacement filters in your calculations.

 You will have noticed that the types shown above are water filters, not purifiers.
 Unfortunately, that appears to be what Amazon sells.
-If you enter "water purifier" in the search box, the results still show filters.
-You will have to do a Google search for what you want, if you are interested in UV or distillation purifiers.
+If you enter "water purifier" in the Amazon search box, the results still show filters, so if you are interested in UV or distillation purifiers, you will have to do a Google search.

 Buying a Water Filter or Purifier